PhilCode-creator/License-System/README.md

 - **User Management**
   - Create new users with username, email, and password.
   - Retrieve user ranks based on authentication token.

 - **License Management**
   - Create new licenses with specified durations.
   - Suspend, delete, and claim licenses.
   - Authenticate licenses based on IP and license key.
-  - Retrieve total license count.\n\n
+  - Retrieve total license count.
-  -

 ## Technologies Used